Reference and background checks

 - Once the candidate has signed and returned the appropriate release/consent forms, complete the Background Check Request Form.
 A standard check or a standard check without employment is the minimum requirement.
 When selecting this package, the hiring department is responsible for verifying seven years of employment history.
 This option is required for all regular full- and part-time hires.
 Additionally, faculty must require the standard package that includes a credentials check and employment check or they can select the standard package that includes a credential check without employment.

-- Once you have completed Background Check Request Form, fax it with the application and resume to: Certified Background at 910-343-9858.
+- Once you have completed Background Check Request Form, fax it with the application and resume to: NAU Human Resources at 928-523-2220.